Cartels are serious anti-competitive practices

 What is price-fixing?

 Price-fixing is where competitors agree to fix, maintain, increase or otherwise control prices rather than determining prices independently.
 In this context, price includes discounts, rebates, allowances, price concessions or other advantages in relation to the supply of products.
 Price-fixing may take a number of forms, for example, competitors may agree upon a specified price, a price range, a percentage increase, not to quote before consulting another competitor or not to charge less than any other price in the market.
-Non-binding price recommendations or fee scales issued by a trade association will also likely be considered conduct with the object of harming competition.
+Non-binding price recommendations or fee scales issued by a trade association are likely to be treated by the Commission as conduct which has the object of harming competition.